sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/usage.md

 ```

 ## Write custom SQL custom queries
 We recommend that you create a SQL VIEW in your source database and extract data from it.
-In that case `dlt` will infer all column types and read data in
+In that case `data_load_tool` will infer all column types and read data in
 shape you define in a view without any further customization.

 If creating a view is not feasible, you can fully rewrite the automatically generated query with extended version of `query_adapter_callback`: